cheind/autoregressive/README.md

 which requires Python 3.9 and a recent PyTorch > 1.9

 ## Usage
-The library comes with a set of pre-trained models in `models/`.
+The library comes with a set of pre-trained models in [`models/`](models/).
 The following commands use those models to make various predictions.

-Many commands come with additional parameters, use `--help` to get additional help.
+Many listed commands come with additional parameters; use `--help` to get additional information.

 ### 1D Fourier